The-CodeINN/Zuri-I4G_Internship_2022/frontend/README.md

-# JavaScript Learnings
+# Frontend Learnings

-This folder contains all the challenges solved using JavaScript during the internship
+This folder contains the frontend learnings and challenges during the internship.